jehielmartinez/aws-nextjs-apprunner-pulumi/README.md

 - [ ] Github action to build the Docker image and push it to ECR
 - [ ] Add a custom domain to the App Runner service
+- [ ] There's an issue with the environment variables on the App Runner service, it's not being set correctly